Beaune 1er Cru"Domaine Latour"

 - The vineyard of Beaune faces east and overlooks the city just below.
-Almost entirely located on a slope the vineyard has therefore a broad diversity of climates at the Premier Cru level.
+Almost entirely located on a slope the vineyard has a broad diversity of climates at the Premier Cru level.
 Domaine Louis Latour produces this wine from the two Premier Cru vineyards of "Perrières" and "Clos du Roi".
-The clay and limestone soils and the ideal aspect of these vineyards consistently produce an excellent wine year after year.
+The clay, limestone soils and the ideal aspect of these vineyards consistently produce an excellent wine year after year.
 The relatively old vines in these vineyards produce a wine with the ability to develop with age.

 Vinification & Ageing

 - Ageing8 to 10 months ageing in oak barrels, 35% new